mirror/chromium/testing/libfuzzer/reference.md

 | max_len | Maximum length of test input. |
 | timeout | Timeout of seconds.
 Units slower than this value will be reported as bugs. |

-Full list of options can be found at [libFuzzer options] page and by running the binary with `-help=1`.
+A fuller list of options can be found at [libFuzzer Usage] page and by running the binary with `-help=1`.

 To specify these options for ClusterFuzz, list all parameters in